-Like their recent Aquascope Diver Monocoque model, the new JeanRichard Terrascope (ref.
-60500-11-601-11A) automatic watch is, too, about bridging the gaps.
-This particular time measuring device, for example, looks like a successful attempt to offer a watch, which is elegant enough to go with a business suit, but will still look great with a Canada Goose parka and a pair of Timberland boots.
+Like their recent Aquascope Diver Monocoque automatic diver, the 2013 JeanRichard Terrascope (ref.
+60500-11-601-11A) is, too, about bridging the gaps.
+This particular time measuring device, for example, looks like a successful attempt to offer a watch, which is elegant enough to go with a business suit, but will still look great with a Canada Goose parka and a pair of Red Wings.

 Presented in an almost the same cushion-shaped stainless steel case that we came to love with their Aquascope and Highlands collections, the watch features a refined combination of polished and brushed surfaces that give this beautiful product a look of rugged elegance.

-The case itself is very well sculpted featuring beveled edges and a convincing combination of polished and satin-brushed surfaces that make the watch look even more refined: something that you don’t see often when it comes to ‘ruggedized’ timekeepers that are supposed to look badass in a sort of elegant way, but, alas, rarely do.
+The case itself is well-sculpted featuring beveled edges and a convincing combination of polished and satin-brushed surfaces that make the watch look even more refined: something that you don’t see often when it comes to ‘ruggedized’ timekeepers that are supposed to look badass in a sort of elegant way, but, alas, rarely do.
 This one does the job with flying colors.